 Source: Chasing Cars

 If you’re considering car insurance policies, the comparison table below displays some of the policies currently available on Canstar’s database for a 30-39 year old male seeking cover in NSW without cover for an extra driver under 25.
-Please note the table is sorted by Star Rating (highest to lowest) followed by provider name (alphabetical) and features links direct to the providers’ website.
+Please note the table is sorted by Star Rating (highest to lowest) followed by provider name (alphabetical) and features links direct to the providers’ websites.
+Consider the Product Disclosure Statement (PDS) and Target Market Determination (TMD), before making a purchase decision.
+Contact the product issuer directly for a copy of the PDS and TMD.
 Use Canstar’s car insurance comparison selector to view a wider range of policies.